ballerina-platform/ballerina-dev-website/learn/guides/openapi-tool.md

 ---
 layout: ballerina-openapi-support-left-nav-pages-swanlake
-title: Ballerina OpenAPI support
+title: OpenAPI Tool
 description: Check out how the Ballerina OpenAPI tooling makes it easy for you to start developing a service documented in an OpenAPI contract.
 keywords: ballerina, programming language, openapi, open api, restful api
-permalink: /learn/ballerina-openapi-support/
+permalink: /learn/openapi-tool/
-active: ballerina-openapi-support
+active: openapi-tool
 intro: OpenAPI Specification is a specification that creates a RESTFUL contract for APIs by detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
 Ballerina Swan Lake supports the OpenAPI Specification version 3.0.0 onwards.
 redirect_from:
   - /learn/how-to-use-openapi-tools/